curatingbits/blog_api/README.md

-## blog_api
+# blog_api
 ---
 Blog API is a simple rails blog engine that allows for blog posts, blog post authors, and blog comments.
-Below outlines the current endpoints and how to use basic CRUD endpoints to interact with the api.
+Below documents the current endpoints and how to use basic CRUD endpoints to interact with the api.

 ### Blog Post Endpoints